matsengrp/vampire/README.md

 To get started, check out the demonstration script in `vampire/demo/demo.sh`, which will show you how models and training parameters are specified.

-For a more complex collection of commands, try running `scons -n` inside the `vampire` directory.
+To run the main pipeline on sample data, try running `scons -n` inside the `vampire` directory.
 Execute the commands on example data by running `scons`.
 You can run these in parallel using the `-j` flag for scons.
 Note that this pipeline runs on a very small data set (mixing training and testing) just for example purposes-- it does not give an appropriately trained model.